“Move over; it’s the law!” That is the urgent message from public safety groups across the U.S.

 Here’s why; many of us freeze and don’t know what to do when we see an emergency vehicle on the side of the road with its lights flashing.
 Not moving over is breaking the law, and could endanger a first responder, tow truck driver or highway worker’s life.

-Because of the human toll, every state in the U.S. now has a “move over” law mandating that drivers approaching a stationary emergency or maintenance vehicle with flashing lights must move to the next adjacent lane if it is safe to do so or to slow down significantly.
+Because of the human toll, every state in the U.S. now has a “move over” law mandating that drivers approaching a stationary emergency or maintenance vehicle with flashing lights must move to the next adjacent lane if it is safe to do so or to slow down significantly if unable to move over.

 Penalties vary, but drivers who fail to slow down and move over can get a ticket.